rsnemmen/Git-for-busy-people/README.md

 # Download files for the first time

-In other words, create a local copy ("clone") of the project in your machine:
+To create a local copy ("clone") of the project in your machine:

     git clone https://user@bitbucket.org/user/projectrepo.git